alabaweh/ai-image-game/README.md

 3. Read the explanations to learn about the characteristics of AI-generated images
 4. Move on to the next level to test your skills further

+## Tips for Playing

+- Look for inconsistencies in lighting and shadows
+- Check for unusual patterns or textures
+- Pay attention to details like hair, skin, and background elements
+- Compare similar elements across images

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- Thanks to all contributors who have helped improve this game
+- Special thanks to the creators of the images used in this game